jagprog5/choose/readme.md

 cat some_content | choose -f "test" --head 5
 ```

 The former is restricted to working with `lines`, whereas the latter works with `tokens`.
-Tokens are contiguous ranges and can contain newline characters, whereas lines can't.
+Tokens are contiguous ranges and can contain newline characters, whereas lines can't. choose is line oriented by default, but doesn't have to be.

 # Sorting and Uniqueness